bic-org-uk/bic-lcf/LCF-Version-1.0.1.md

 #### Description

-Contact details for the primary contact person or organization for a patron.
+Contact details for the primary contact person or organization for a patron, location or authority/institution. *(Description changed in v1.0.1)*

 #### Properties